nacrooks/eurodw21.github.io/index.md

 **Note**: the workshop is not a venue for publication; there will be no published proceedings.
 Simultaneous submissions are allowed from the perspective of EuroDW.

-# Preparation Instruction for the Workshop
+# Talk Preparation Instructions for the Workshop

 If you have already completed two years of your PhD studies, please prepare a 10-minute talk.